Terms And Conditions

-By entering into an Agreement with AirHelp, the Customer affirms that they are authorized and have the legal capacity to enter into the Agreement on their own behalf and, where applicable, on behalf of their fellow passengers.
+By entering into an Agreement with AirHelp, the Customer affirms that they are authorised and have the legal capacity to enter into the Agreement on their own behalf and, where applicable, on behalf of their fellow passengers.

-By submitting the Assignment Form or an Authority Document, the Customer affirms that they are authorized and have the legal capacity to sign the Assignment Form or an Authority Document on their own behalf and, where applicable, on behalf of their minor fellow passengers.
+By submitting the Assignment Form or an Authority Document, the Customer affirms that they are authorised and have the legal capacity to sign the Assignment Form or an Authority Document on their own behalf and, where applicable, on behalf of their minor fellow passengers.

 The Customer acknowledges that AirHelp only seeks Flight Compensation.
-The Customer agrees that AirHelp will not accept travel vouchers and/or other services as Flight Compensation and that such an offer from airlines will be considered as refusal of payment, unless AirHelp determines that the likelihood of a more favorable outcome for the Customer is low and under the circumstances it would be the best choice to accept such offer.
+The Customer agrees that AirHelp will not accept travel vouchers and/or other services as Flight Compensation and that such an offer from airlines will be considered as refusal of payment, unless AirHelp determines that the likelihood of a more favourable outcome for the Customer is low and under the circumstances it would be the best choice to accept such offer.